tomalrussell/nismod_teaching_kit/docs/lecture_12/Lecture_12.3.md

----
-title: Mini-Lecture 12.3 - Projecting future hazards
+# Mini-Lecture 12.3 - Projecting future hazards
-keywords:
--   Future hazards
--   Infrastructure exposure
--   Model uncertainty
-authors:
--   Jasper Verschuur
----

 In this lecture we will discuss how climate model outputs can be used to predict future changes in hazards that can impact infrastructure.
 We